 Fees and Expenses

 Requisites for Graduation

-Students are required to successfully complete a dissertation equivalent of 48 credits and an oral examination.
+Students are required to successfully complete compulsory courses and dissertation equivalent of 36 credits and an oral examination.
 The dissertation must be an original piece of work and make a distinct contribution to the knowledge of the subject.
-Students are also required to take the following required courses:
+The compulsory courses are as follows:

 The taught courses aim to provide students with knowledge and training in order to produce full research proposals and carry out their proposed research.